spacestation13/DMByExample/src/hello/types.md

 In particular, notice how lists (`/list`) aren't considered a primitive type.
 Even though assigning a list to a var won't cause an error normally, it's bad practice to not typecast it since a list is essentially an object.
 You also won't be able to access list methods and properties on a non-typecasted list.

 Null (`null`) is considered a primitive type because it can be assigned to any var, and since null basically means no value you aren't going to access any of its properties since it has none.
-Forgetting that it exists can cause a lot of issues.
+Forgetting that vars can be uninitialised or deleted can cause a lot of issues.
 A common thing to see in procs is the following check for null value:
 ```
 if (isnull(variable)
 	return
 ```
+which prevents null values from interacting with later code and throwing a bunch of errors.

 ## Object types